cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 ## Q7 - Usually, `td` elements are children of what kind of elements?

+`td` elements are usually children of `tr` elements, which in turn are children of `table` elements.

 ## Q8 - What is the difference between td and th?

+th is the header of a table, usually placed at the top of a column. th elements are bold and centered by default. td is a regular cell within the table. td elements are left aligned by default.

 ## Q9 - Which tag makes the text appear bigger: h1 or h3?

+h1

 ## Q10 - In which situation can you use self closing tags?

+Self closing tags are used when an HTML elements does not need to be closed out.
+A common example is an image; `img` tags don't need to be closed.

 ## Q11 - What is autofilling and why is it important?

+Autofilling allows the browser to predict the value of a form or input field based on earlier typed values.
+This allows users to fill out forms faster than if they had to completely type out their responses.

 ## Q12 - Which attributes are always present in an img element?

+src, alt

 ## Q13 - Which attribute is always present for an anchor tag?

+href